2023 Solar Incentives Guide for Olathe, KS - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
-Solar incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are offered by the federal government, some by the Kansas government and some by your specific utility company, county or municipality.
-Some broad categories of solar incentives include:
+Solar incentives are designed to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered by the federal government, while others are handled by the state of Kansas or by your specific utility company, county or municipality.
+Types of solar incentives might include:

-- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
-Rebates could be offered by your local utility company, your state or your county.
-The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.
+- Rebates: A solar rebate is a partial refund after the purchase of your solar panels.
+These may be offered by your local utility company, your state or your county.
+The cash back that you get from the rebates is normally applied before tax credits are calculated.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.

 To more fully understand how the ITC will apply to your situation, speak to your local Olathe solar panel installer and ask for more information.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-After 2032, the credit percentage will see a slight decrease annually until the end of the program in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit runs until 2035.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
+The amount will be decreased slightly each year until the end of the current program.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these could include tax credits, rebates and more.
-These incentives might be offered by the Kansas government, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time, while others are ongoing.
+Some solar incentives are often also provided by state and local governments.
+Similar to federal incentives, these could include rebates, tax credits and more.
+These solar incentives — which might be given by the state of Kansas, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.